COVID-19 pandemic in Armenia

 The COVID-19 pandemic in Armenia was a part of the worldwide pandemic of coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 The virus was confirmed to have reached Armenia on 1 March 2020 when its first case was reported.
-It has spread to all of the regions (marz) of Armenia and has caused 4,400 deaths (not including 1,077 more deaths as a result of "other reasons").
+It has spread to all of the regions (marz) of Armenia and has caused 4,400 deaths, not including 1,077 more deaths as a result of "other reasons".

-Armenia has suspended visa-free travel for Chinese citizens since 1 February, shortly after it implemented a 90-day visa-free regime on 19 January.
-Citizens of Iran can no longer receive a visa on arrival either.
-Additionally, passengers who have been to most of Europe, as well as South Korea and Japan, within the past 14 days, are no longer allowed to enter Armenia.
-The border of Armenia with the Republic of Artsakh has also been closed in order to prevent the virus from spreading to the unrecognized republic (which "de facto" proclaimed its independence in a nationwide referendum on 10 December 1992).
+Armenia suspended visa-free travel for Chinese citizens on 1 February, shortly after it implemented a 90-day visa-free regime on 19 January.
+Citizens of Iran were also unable to receive a visa on arrival.
+Additionally, passengers who have been to most of Europe, as well as South Korea and Japan, within the past 14 days, were barred from entering Armenia.
+The border of Armenia with the Republic of Artsakh was closed in order to prevent the virus from spreading to the unrecognized republic (which "de facto" proclaimed its independence in a nationwide referendum on 10 December 1992).

 Before the virus was confirmed to have arrived in Armenia, 118 tests were performed in February with negative results.
-To date, Armenia is reported to have performed 1,065,211 tests, of which 222,139 were positive.
+As of 5 August 2020, Armenia is reported to have performed 1,065,211 tests, of which 222,139 were positive.